UUA Common Read

 A Common Read invites participants to read and discuss the same book in a given period of time.
 A Common Read can build community in our congregations and our movement by giving diverse people a shared experience, shared language, and a basis for deep, meaningful conversations.

 Each year’s Common Read is chosen by a committee including both headquarters and field staff of the Unitarian Universalist Association (UUA).
 Anyone may nominate a book.
-Read the criteria for Common Read selection.
-Nominate a book for 2016-17 using our online form.

 Common Read 2015-16